How to shoot photos with black background using a compact camera?

 1.Switch to Manual Mode

 4.Smallest Aperture possible.

 First turn the wheel at the top of your camera to “M” (for Manual).
-In this mode you have full control over your camera and can adjust all settings including shutter speed, aperture, ISO, flash etc. It gives you the flexibility to set your shots up as you wish.
-If your camera doesn’t have manual mode then move to the last section of this article.
+In this mode you have full control over your camera and can adjust all settings, including shutter speed, aperture, ISO, flash, etc. It gives you the flexibility to set your shots up as you wish.
+If your camera doesn’t have a manual mode, then move to the last section of this article.

 2.Choose the lowest ISO possible:

 ISO determines your camera’s sensitivity to light.
 Basically, your ISO can help you adjust to the light around you.
 As you are in need of less light to have a black background, you’re going to want a lower ISO (100 or 200).